percona/everest-doc/docs/administer/Idp_integration.md

 You can configure OIDC on the Percona Everest's side using the CLI in headless mode or with the wizard.

 !!! note "Note"
-    You must have obtained the `Issuer URL` and `Client ID` values from the [Configure OIDC on the providers's side](#example-oidc-configuration-on-the-providerss-side) section.
+    You must have obtained the `Issuer URL` and `Client ID` values from the [Configure OIDC on the provider side](#example-oidc-configuration-on-the-provider-side) section.

 To configure OIDC using the headless mode, run the following command: